edgardomortiz/Captus/docs/content/assembly/extract/output.md

 This is the final [Marker Recovery report]({{< ref "assembly/extract/report">}}), summarizing marker extraction statistics across all samples and marker types.
 ___
 ### 28. **`captus-assembly_extract.log`**
 This is the log from `Captus`, it contains the command used and all the information shown during the run.
-If the option `--show_less` was enabled the log will also contain all the extra detailed information that was hidden during the run.
+If the option `--show_less` was enabled, the log will also contain all the extra detailed information that was hidden during the run.
 ___
 ### 29. **`clust_id##.##_cov##.##_captus_clusters_refs.fasta`**
 This FASTA file contains the cluster representatives that will be searched and extracted across samples (prefix `CLR`), the loci names are called `captus_#`.
 These represent newly discovered homologus markers in contigs that had no hits to other reference proteins or miscellaneous DNA markers.